Darnel-K/ApacheCodeFileHandlers/README.md

 >
 >         Action CodeHandler /CH/CH.py
 >         AddHandler CodeHandler .md .sql .py .txt .java .cs
->         # Add or remove file extensions from the AddHandler statement to enable or disable them working with this script.
+>         # Add or remove file extensions from the above statement to enable or disable them working with this script.
 >
 > 4. Alter repository permissions to allow the web server access.
 Would recommend changing ownership of the repository to the web server user and changing file permissions to 775 or 755.
 > 5. Restart / Reload the apache server.